-The L connection is used to communicate Alert codes to compatible White-Rodgers thermostats.
-The L terminal of the thermostat should be connected directly to the Comfort Alert L terminal as shown in Figure 14.
+White-Rodgers Compatible Thermostats - The L connection is used to communicate Comfort Alert codes to compatible White-Rodgers thermostats.
+The L terminal of these thermostats should be connected to the Comfort Alert L terminal.
+See unit wiring diagram label included on the unit or in these instructions for correct field wiring connections.

-On some White-Rodgers thermostats, an icon on the thermostat display will flash at the same rate as the Comfort Alert yellow Alert LED.
+NOTE: On some White-Rodgers combatible thermostats, an icon on the thermostat display will flash at the same rate as the Comfort Alert yellow Alert LED.
 An advanced option on these thermostats is to lock out the compressor when certain Alert codes are detected in indicating impending compressor damage.
 Refer to White-Rodgers thermostat manuals for more information.